stashed/stash/docs/guides/backup.md

 deployment.stash-demo   4             23s                    4m
 ```

-Here, `BACKUPCOUNT` field indicates number of backup snapshot has taken in this repository.
+Here, `BACKUPCOUNT` field indicates the number of backup snapshots has taken in this repository.

 `Restic` will take backup of the volume periodically with a 1-minute interval.
-You can verify that backup snapshots has been created successfully by,
+You can verify that backup snapshots have been created successfully by running the following command:

 ```console
 $ kubectl get snapshots -n demo -l repository=deployment.stash-demo